Introduction to Plugin Development

 Plugins allow you to extend the functionality of User Defined Data encoder and decoder without touching MisbCore SDK or encoding / decoding applications that use them.

-Plugins location
+Plugin location

-Rvt User Defined data plugin
+RVT User Defined Data plugin

 Plugin interface